-Riding horses is speedy and exciting.
-So is skiing.
-What if you put the two together?
-As our fan Michael L. just shared with us, there’s a whole crazy sport called skijoring that does exactly that.
+As our fan Michael L. just shared with us, there’s a crazy sport called skijoring that combines horse-riding and skiing.
 The skier straps 2 long, smooth boards called “skis” to his or her feet, and holds a 30-foot rope tied to a horse.
 The horse starts running, and the skier hangs on for dear life while being pulled across the snow.
-As this video shows, the horse gallops down a course while the skier zooms around poles, grabs hanging hoops, and tries not to fall down.
-Skijoring, which means “ski driving” in Norwegian, began first with dogs.
-But horses are much faster: sled dogs can run 15 miles an hour tops, while a horse can run 30 mph or more.
-That’s why you need to hang on!
+A horse can run 30 mph or more, so you need to hold on tight!

 Wee ones: The skier wears 2 matching skis.
 Try to spot 2 things in your room that are exactly the same as each other.